Temperance "Bones" Brennan: Characterization

 Brennan is a best-selling author who has been on the New York Times Best Seller List for 18 weeks.
 She is trained in three types of martial arts, has hunting licenses in four states, a legally registered gun, and a diving certificate.
 She promised to consider becoming a vegetarian after seeing how pigs were slaughtered (which was also the way her mother had been killed).
 However, in "The Tough Man in the Tender Chicken" (season 5, episode 6) Angela cites health reasons for Brennan's vegetarian diet.
 Brennan is also a trained amateur highwire performer, and speaks at least seven other languages, including Spanish, French, Latin, Chinese, Pashto, Japanese (albeit limited to a conversational vocabulary), Norwegian (although she says only "skull" and avers that, as a forensic anthropologist, this is a word she knows "in just about every language"), Farsi, Yiddish, and German.
 She has also admitted to knowing a bit of Russian.
-Whilst demonstrating to Booth her fluency in German, she unwittingly converses with him in that language for a few seconds before checking herself.
-She often says she does not "put much stock in psychology" and makes a point of noting that Sweets is not a real scientist, as he "bases his life on the vagary of psychology and emotions".
+In the Season 6 episode "The Babe in the Bar", whilst demonstrating to Booth her fluency in German, she unwittingly converses with him in that language for a few seconds before checking herself.
+She often says she does not "put much stock in psychology" and makes a point of noting that Sweets is not a real scientist, as he "bases his life on the vagary of psychology and emotions", even basing the character of a bartender in an unpublished novel (shown during the Season 4 finale "The End in the Beginning") on Sweets who explicitly compares himself to a psychologist.